thomaswiemann/thomaswiemann.github.io/_posts/2021-10-01-Types-and-Multiple-Dispatch-in-Julia.md

 In addition to concrete types, Julia also has _abstract_ types.
 Some abstract types defined in Base Julia are ``Real`` or ``AbstractFloat`` (duh!).
 Abstract types do not carry any data and cannot be explicitly constructed.
 Instead, their use lies in grouping objects so that functions can be shared across their _sub_-types.

-In the previous section, we encountered a scenario where ``predict()`` is the same for arguments of type ``myLS`` and ``myTSLS``.
-Because the ``inference()`` differs across both objects, we want some functions to be shared but some functions to be type-specific.
-It might there fore be useful to group the two existing types under the umbrella of an abstract type, say ``myEstimator``.
+In the previous section, we encountered a scenario where ``predict()`` is the same for arguments of type ``myLS`` and ``myTSLS``, but where ``inference()`` differs.
+We thus want some &ndash; but not all &ndash; of the functions to be shared across types.
+It might therefore be useful to group the two existing types under the umbrella of an abstract type called, say, ``myEstimator``.
 The below figure illustrates the type hierarchy and how the prediction and inference functions should be shared.

 <img src="/assets/blog/2021-10-01-Types-and-Multiple-Dispatch-in-Julia/type_diagram.png" alt="drawing" class="center"
  width="80%"/>